AndrewC101/PokemonTrueRed/README.md

 - The healing glitch when remaining hp is 255 is fixed
 - Rest restores stat drops from paralysis and burn
 - Stat penalties from paralysis and burn are not re-applied on a stat modification
+- Substitue blocks status as it is supposed to
 - Some glitches and features are left in to maintain that gen 1 feeling
   - Enemies still have infinite pp, it makes them harder, even if it is unfair
   - Hyper beam still will not require a recharge after defeating an enemy